Viola rafinesquei

 Viola rafinesqueii displaying its typical pale blue color.

-Drawing of a flower determined to be Viola bicolor in the 15th-century Voynich Manuscript.

 Viola rafinesquii (syn.
 Viola bicolor), commonly known as the American field pansy or wild pansy, is an annual plant in the violet family found throughout much of North America.
 There has been some debate as to whether the plant is native to North America or if it was introduced from the Old World as a variety of Viola kitaibeliana, but it is now generally thought to be native to the North America.
 It is common in disturbed habitats but is also found in fields and open woods on substrates ranging from sandy soil to clay to limestone.
 It experiences a period of dormancy in the winter and flowers in the spring.
 V. rafinesquii holds a mutualistic relationship with ants, potentially aiding in reproduction.
-Though now a primarily weedy plant, it held medicinal purposes in the 15th century.
+It held medicinal purposes among North American natives.

 Physical description

-V. rafinesquii possesses five blue and white flower petals, five sepals, and displays a head inflorescence.
+V. rafinesquii possesses five blue-white flower petals, five sepals, and displays a head inflorescence.
 The base of the lowest petal has a hint of yellow.
 They are asymmetrical, with the lowermost petal being larger than the others.
 The petals are much longer than their lanceolate sepals, measuring 9 mm.
 Dense, clavate hairs can be found on the petals.
 The stem is freely branched and measures anywhere from 0.5 to 5 inches in height.
 The leaves are simple, subpinnately lobed, and alternately arranged.
 They are found on an above-ground stem, and lack surface hairs.
 The upper leaves are larger than the lower leaves, measuring 24 x 6 mm and 14 x 11 mm, respectively.
 They also differ in morphology, with the upper leaves appearing oblanceolate and the lower leaves oblong-ovate.
 The edges of both upper and lower leaves are serrated.
 The seeds produced are light brown in color.